 - Fill out the application form, pay the application fee and provide all the necessary documentation required for a complete application.

 - Your application will be referred to agencies such as Vancouver Coastal Health, Ministry of Transportation & Infrastructure, Sechelt Fire Department, etc.

 - Based on results of the review, you may receive “Preliminary Layout Review (PLR)”.
 This is a letter outlining all the conditions that have to be met before the subdivision can be approved.
-One of the main requirements for subdivision approval is a servicing agreement (prepared by the Engineering Department) that specifies required off site services (roads, sewers, drainage).
-When all the conditions are met and the lots are serviced with utilities, the subdivision may be approved by the Approving Officer and forwarded to the Land Title Office for registration.
+One of the main requirements for subdivision approval is entering into a servicing agreement (with the District’s Engineering Department).
+The servicing agreement specifies required off site services (roads, sewers, drainage).

+- When all the conditions are met and the lots are serviced with utilities, the subdivision may be approved by the Approving Officer and forwarded to the Land Title Office for registration.

 Subdivision and Development Control Bylaw